Learn about bush regeneration and sustainability at our peaceful forest home in the Byron Bay Hinterland, Australia.

 Accommodation

 Accommodation is in a clean and spacious room above our double garage, with large windows offering expansive views over the gardens and distant valley.
-It has a comfortable king sized bed which can be separated into two single beds if required.
+It has a comfortable queen sized bed and a single bed.
 The room has a built in wardrobe plus a table and chairs.
 Your own shower and toilet is located downstairs, as is a basic camp kitchenette.

 For 25 hours of ‘helping’ each week we would provide food for you to make your own breakfast and lunch.
 Evening dinners would usually be ‘communal’ and include help with cooking, sharing recipes and of course travel stories!